 - What type of financial aid is offered?

 - Are the loans private or federal?
-It’s always best to take a federal loan out first because they have lower interest rates and better repayment options.
+(It’s typically best to take a federal loan out first because they have lower interest rates and better repayment options.)

 - Are employers recruiting students or graduates from the program?